-Administration of losartan to Wistar rats did not evoke changes in both VD and related CSAs in the tunica media and also no effect of losartan was observed in volume density and CSA of smooth muscle cells and extracellular matrix (Table 1, 2).
-Opposite to Wistar rats losartan administration to SHR decreased VD and CSA of media and at the end of the experiment both did not differ from those in normotensive Wistar rats.
-The analysis of the media revealed that losartan prevented in a similar extent increase of VD and CSA of both SMC and extracellular matrix.
-At the end of the experiment there were no differences in this respect between SHR+losartan and normotensive Wistar rats (Table 1, 2).
+Administration of losartan to Wistar rats did not evoke changes in both VD and related CSAs in the tunica media and no effect of losartan was observed in volume density and CSA of smooth muscle cells and extracellular matrix (Tables 1 and 2).
+Opposite to Wistar rats losartan administration to SHR decreased VD and CSA of media and at the end of the experiment both did not differ from those in normotensive Wistar rats (Tables 1 and 2).